MINISTRY OF PETROLEUM & NATURAL GAS

 Driver's Cabin Fire Extinguisher:

-A smaller 1 kg dry chemical powder fire extinguisher must be kept
+- A smaller 1 kg dry chemical powder fire extinguisher must be kept in the driver's cabin of the vehicle.

 73. Vehicles to be Constantly Attended:

-Rule: Every vehicle transporting petroleum by road must have at least
+- Rule: Every vehicle transporting petroleum by road must have at least one person always attending to it, except under specific conditions:

-General Requirement:
+- General Requirement:

-The vehicle must always have at least one person who is familiar with
+- The vehicle must always have at least one person who is familiar with the safety rules for transporting petroleum.

 -